-Yes, recycling bins are located throughout both terminals.
+Yes, recycling bins are located throughout the Evans Terminal.

-Yes, we have nine nursing rooms; eight are located in the terminals.
-There are five in the McNamara Terminal and three in the North Terminal.
+Yes, there are eight nursing rooms located in the terminals.
+There are five in the McNamara Terminal and three in the Evans Terminal.
 Please visit our Nursing Rooms page for the specific locations.

-Prior to arriving at the airport, you can make the necessary arrangements through your airline.
-Once at the airport, you can discuss your needs, including wheelchair assistance, with a ticket agent.
+Prior to arriving at the airport, necessary arrangements can be made through your airline.
+Once at the airport, please discuss specific needs, including wheelchair assistance, with a ticket agent.

 There is a Suspend button on each end of the tunnel that will suspend the light and music show for 15 minutes.

-The DTW Destination Pass is available Tuesday through Sunday from 8 a.m. until 8 p.m.
-This program allows non-ticketed visitors to surprise arriving travelers at their gates, spend extra time with loved ones who are departing, as well as enjoy our restaurants and shops.
+Yes, the DTW Destination Pass is available every day from 8 a.m. until 8 p.m.
+This program allows non-ticketed visitors to greet arriving travelers at their gates, spend extra time with loved ones who are departing, as well as enjoy the restaurants and shops.

 Shop & Dine

-Yes, in the North Terminal you can stop by Cantoro Italian Market.
-In the McNamara Terminal, you can visit the Coffee Bean & Tea Leaf or the Reflections restaurant located inside the Westin Hotel.
+Yes, in the Evans Terminal, Cantoro Italian Market is located pre-security.
+In the McNamara Terminal, the Coffee Bean & Tea Leaf is located pre-security and the Reflections restaurant is located inside the Westin Hotel.

-The tax refund you are referring to is called the Value Added Tax, and is not charged in the U.S. The only tax that is charged is a Sales Tax, which is non-refundable.
+The Value Added Tax is not charged in the U.S. The only tax that is charged is a sales tax, which is non-refundable.